Man killed in shooting at Cortana Amazon facility

 BATON ROUGE - A man was killed in a shooting just outside the doors of the Amazon Fulfillment Center on Cortana Place late Monday night.

 Sources told WBRZ that the shooting was a result of a disagreement between two Amazon employees.
-They said it happened around 11:15 p.m. after the night shift had gone on break.
+They said it happened around 11:15 p.m. after the night shift had gone on break, starting at 11 p.m.
 Employee Dylan Anthony was killed, family told WBRZ.

 Trending News